petk/php-build-system/docs/cmake-code-style.md

 ADD_LIBRARY(foo foo.c bar.c)
 ```

-Variables are on the other hand case sensitive.
+On the contrary, variable names are case-sensitive.

 ## 2. Code style

 ### 2.1.
 General guidelines

-* In general the **all-lowercase style** is preferred.
+* In most cases, the preferred style is to use *all lowercase letters*.

   ```cmake
   add_library(foo foo.c bar_baz.c)